 # mount -o bind,ro /opt/my-program /srv/chroot/opt/my-program

-At this point, executing /opt/my-program
+At this point, executing /opt/my-program inside the

 chroot works as expected but even inside the chroot the root user is